 Distribution connections provided means the establishment of new distribution connections on the distribution network during the year ending 30 June.

-Distribution network has the same meaning as in the Metering Code.
+Distribution network has the same meaning as "distribution system" as defined in the Electricity Industry (Metering) Code 2012.

 Energise has the same meaning as in the Electricity Industry (Obligation to Connect) Regulations 2005.